Mary Evelyn Tucker & John Grim

 Tara C. Trapani

 Tara C. Trapani has been the Chief Administrator of the Yale Forum on Religion and Ecology since 2007.
-She also runs Mary Evelyn Tucker and John Grim’s other non-profit organizations: The Thomas Berry Foundation and The American Teilhard Association and serves as Project Coordinator for the Emmy Award-winning Journey of the Universe film and multimedia project.
-She has 20 years’ experience in non-profit and educational administration and is a veteran event planner and organizer, having run countless events, large and small, in the last 20 years, including the 2009 memorial for Thomas Berry at the Cathedral of St. John the Divine in Manhattan.
+She also runs The Thomas Berry Foundation and serves as Project Coordinator for the Emmy Award-winning Journey of the Universe film and multimedia project.
+She has 20+ years’ experience in non-profit and educational administration and is a veteran event planner and organizer, having run countless events, large and small, including the 2009 memorial for Thomas Berry at the Cathedral of St. John the Divine in Manhattan.
 She has also prepared academic manuscripts for many publishers, including: Yale University Press, Columbia University Press, Island Press, Orbis Books, and Haworth Press.

 Tara has a Master’s in Ethics from Yale University and her undergraduate work in Comparative World Religions included a focus on West African tribal religions in the diaspora, Gnosticism/esoteric Christianity, and embodied expressions of the sacred.
 She also holds a certification in Administration and Community Development from Sunbridge College.
 She writes voluminously and is also a BFRP (Bach Flower Registered Practitioner), reiki master, genealogist, visual artist and artisan, and folk herbalist.
 Tara lives in the woods of Vermont with her family and a whole heap of frogs.